 Carlos Prates punishes Jack Della Maddalena at UFC Fight Night Australia

-Brazil’s Prates crushes hometown hero Maddalena in the Perth fight; calls on winner of Makhachev vs Garry.
+Brazil’s Prates crushes hometown hero Maddalena in the Perth fight; challenges the winner of Makhachev vs Garry.

 Brazilian welterweight Carlos Prates dominated hometown fighter Jack Della Maddalena to win their main event clash at UFC Fight Night in Perth, Australia.